CQX96/CQX96-Linux/Documentation/scsi/aic7xxx.rst

 Adaptec Aic7xxx Fast -> Ultra160 Family Manager Set v7.0
 ========================================================

-README for The Linux Operating System
+README for The CQX96 Operating System

 The following information is available in this file: